 Being a single parent is becoming more common, with the US Census Bureau estimating that there are around 12 million single-parent families.
-As relationships change and dissolve, many children are left with a lone parent.
+As relationships change and dissolve, many children are left with one parent.

-The effects of single parenting on a child’s behavior can be both positive and negative.
-However, with the right approach, single parenthood can be a success and bear fruits and help in the overall development of emotional and social spheres of their life.
+However, with the right approach, single parenthood can be a success and bear fruits and help in the overall development of their life’s emotional and social spheres.

 Poverty and its effects

 So, how does single parenting affect a child?

 One of the single-parent family problems is that they are more likely to struggle with poverty.
 Being the sole wage earner can cause a noticeable gap between your income and your two-income peers.